ciriast/LearningDataStructures/bigO/definition.md

 BigO: The amount of time it takes for an algortithm to execute as the input size grows.

-Big-O notation only describes the theoretical growth rate of algorithms, rather than the actual running time of the algorithm when implemented on a given computer.
+BigO notation only describes the theoretical growth rate of algorithms, rather than the actual running time of the algorithm when implemented on a given computer.

+BigO: Simplified analysis of an algorithm's efficiency.

 Time complexity
 Space complexity